 They are busy stuffing themselves with insects and some hunters feel this is one of their most vulnerable times.
 They are easily ambushed coming out of the field in area with definite signs.

 Signs are important when choosing ambush spots.
 Look for locations that include signs from different times.
 Areas with signs from a week earlier mixed with fresh signs are good bets.
 Signs may include tracks or droppings.

 Water is the first place to look in big woods.
 Limited water areas, especially this year, give you a good starting point for scouting.
 Check each water hole for tracks, brush them out and return a day or two later to see if gobblers are visiting that area.

-CALLING Hunters with turkey calls are often their own worse enemy.
+Page 2 of 2 - CALLING Hunters with turkey calls are often their own worse enemy.
 You would be surprised how easy it is to over call fall gobblers.
 I observed the big fall bird only making two light clucks in a 20-minute period.
 His calls were soft and very content.
 Most hunters call often and too loud.
 Dominate fall birds don’t.

 “I use the same method for coyote or fox when working a fall gobbler,” David Hale, co-host of Knight and Hale’s Ultimate Hunting’s television show and spokesman for Knight and Hale Game Calls said.
 “First you have to intercept the gobbler in his area in route from roost to food and continue with light gobbler clucks.
 Don’t try to get in a calling contest with a gobbler in the fall.
 They simply are not that vocal.
 Just be where the gobbler is going.”